Generic Unicolour workflow:

 Notice that Unicolour if fast and efficient but it only supports spaces that can be described in math only as a gamut plus a curve.
 ACES does not fit into this description.
 Its mathematical description is too complex so it requires the use of LUTs (which are slower to process and not necessarily reversible).
 And as the ACES ODTs were designed to be output-only they do not really work well in inverse mode.

-But in many cases you may be requested to produce a pure ACES workflow.
-For example to produce identical result than other application that are also constrained to pure ACES specifications.
+But in many cases you may be requested to produce a pure ACES workflow, typically at client request.

 - Always do the extraction of each camera raw to ACES, typically by using the corresponding cameraParams effect set to ACES extraction, (if that is not available for your camera then do the extraction to the best supported standard and convert to ACES with an Unicolour effect).
 This step will also permit to equalise different cameras from different manufacturers as much as possible In a same lighting situation they should produce similar colours once they are converted to ACES (that is not counting lenses and camera intrinsic differences like resolution, noise, etc, but a decent mach should be possible when doing ACES extraction for all of them ).